-The juris doctor degree program offered by TLS, has been licensed by the California Bureau for Private Postsecondary Education (BPPE) by institution license through accreditation.
+The juris doctor degree program offered by TLS, a private institution, has been approved by the California Bureau for Private Postsecondary Education (BPPE) by institution license through accreditation.
+This approval to operate means compliance with state standards as set forth in the CEC and 5, CCR.